Historic Skellig Michael

 Guests at the Killarney Park Hotel have an exceptional range of immensely beautiful and historical significant attractions to choose from.
 One of these is the unparalleled Skellig Michael.
 This magnificent pyramidal island soars 200 metres out of the wild Atlantic about 12km from Portmagee in South Kerry.

-A UNESCO World Heritage site since 1996 and one of the locations for the shooting of the new 'Star Wars 'movie franchise, Skellig Michael is home to a miraculously well-preserved 6th-century monastic settlement, and its neighbour – Little Skellig – houses one of the world's largest colonies of gannets, with some 20,000 nesting pairs.
-Despite the harsh conditions and the constant pillaging by raiding Vikings, the monastic settlement on Skellig Michael is believed to have endured right up to the 12th century, with the monks surviving primarily on a diet of seabirds.
+A UNESCO World Heritage site since 1996 and one of the locations for the shooting of the new 'Star Wars' movie franchise, Skellig Michael is home to a miraculously well-preserved 6th-century monastic settlement, and its neighbour – Little Skellig – houses one of the world's largest colonies of gannets, with some 20,000 nesting pairs.
+Despite the harsh conditions and the constant pillaging by raiding Vikings, the monastic settlement on Skellig Michael is believed to have endured right up to the 12th century, with the monks surviving primarily on a diet of seabirds and grown vegetables.
 The island has been a pilgrimage destination down through the centuries.
 Lighthouses were constructed on Skellig Michael in the 19th century.